Background on Carbohydrates & Sugars

 Sugars in Foods

 When people hear the word “sugar” they often think of the familiar sweetener in the sugar bowl.
 That sugar is sucrose and is the most familiar form of sugar to home bakers.
 But there are many types of sugars, which scientists classify according to their chemical structure.
 Sugars occur naturally in a wide variety of fruits, vegetables, and dairy foods.
 They can also be produced commercially and added to foods to heighten sweetness and for the many technical functions they perform, including: contributing to foods’ structure and texture, sweetening and flavor enhancement, controlling crystallization, providing a medium for the growth of yeast in baked goods, and preventing spoilage.
-The sweetening ability of sugar can promote the consumption of nutrient-rich foods that might not be otherwise.
+The sweetening ability of sugar can promote the consumption of nutrient-rich foods that might not be otherwise be consumed.
 Some examples are a sprinkle of sugar added to oatmeal or adding sugar to cranberries in the juice-making process.

 Sugars come in several forms, most containing approximately four calories per gram.
 Simple sugars are called monosaccharides, made up of single sugar molecules.
 Examples of these are glucose, fructose, and galactose.
 When two simple sugars are joined together by a chemical bond they are called disaccharides, the most common of which is sucrose or table sugar.
 Table sugar is made up of equal amounts of the simple sugars glucose and fructose, which are joined together by chemical bonds.
 Starches and fiber are made up of many simple sugars joined together chemically.
 Any carbohydrate that is made up of more than two simple sugars is referred to as a polysaccharide.
 Some common sugars found in foods are: